Polynomial Identity Testing via Evaluation of Rational Functions: Overview

-is nonzero iff the $v_i$'s are linearly independent, and any permutation of the order of the vectors in \eqref{eq.wedge} yields the same element of $A$ up to a sign.
+is nonzero iff the $u_i$'s are linearly independent, and any permutation of the order of the vectors in \eqref{eq.wedge} yields the same element of $\Simplices$ up to a sign.
 The sign equals the sign of the permutation, whence the name ``alternating algebra.''
-If $V$ has a basis $X$ of size $n$, then a basis for $A$ can be formed by all $2^n$ expressions of the form \eqref{eq.wedge} where the $v_i$'s range over all subsets of $X$ and are taken in some fixed order.
-Considering the elements of $X$ as vertices, the basis elements of $A$ can be thought of as the oriented simplices of all dimensions that can be built from $X$.
+If $\SpanVertices$ has a basis $\Vertices=\{v_1,\dots,v_n\}$ of size $n$, then a basis for $\Simplices$ can be formed by all $2^n$ expressions of the form \eqref{eq.wedge}, where the $u_i$'s range over all subsets of $\Vertices$ and are taken in some fixed order.
+Considering the elements of $\Vertices$ as vertices, the basis elements of $\Simplices$ can be thought of as the oriented simplices of all dimensions that can be built from $\Vertices$.

-Anti-commutativity, the relation \cref{eq.anti-commute}, arises naturally in the context of network flow, where $X$ denotes the vertices of the underlying graph, and a wedge $v_1 \wedge v_2$ of level $k=2$ represents one unit of flow from $v_1$ to $v_2$.
+Anti-commutativity arises naturally in the context of network flow, where $V$ denotes the vertices of the underlying graph, and a wedge $v_1 \wedge v_2$ of level $t=2$ represents one unit of flow from $v_1$ to $v_2$.
 Equation~\eqref{eq.anti-commute} reflects the fact that one unit of flow from $v_1$ to $v_2$ cancels with one unit of flow from $v_2$ to $v_1$.
-The adjacent levels $k=1$ and $k=3$ also have natural interpretations in the flow setting: $v_1$ (the element of $A$ of the form \eqref{eq.wedge} with $k=1$) represents one unit of surplus flow at $v_1$ (the vertex of the graph), and $v_1 \wedge v_2 \wedge v_3$ abstracts an elementary circulation of one unit along the directed cycle $v_1 \to v_2 \to v_3 \to v_1$.
+The adjacent levels $t=1$ and $t=3$ also have natural interpretations in the flow setting: $v_1$ (the element of $\Simplices$ of the form \eqref{eq.wedge} with $t=1$) represents one unit of surplus flow at $v_1$ (the vertex of the graph), and $v_1 \wedge v_2 \wedge v_3$ abstracts a circulation of one unit along the directed cycle $v_1 \to v_2 \to v_3 \to v_1$.

-The different levels are related by so-called boundary maps.
-Boundary maps are linear transformations that map a simplex to a linear combination of its subsimplices of one dimension less.
-The maps are parametrized by a weight function $w: X \to \FF$, and defined by
+The different levels are related by so-called boundary maps, which are linear transformations that map a simplex to a linear combination of its subsimplices of one dimension less.
+The maps are parametrized by a linear weight function $w: \SpanVertices \to \FF$, and defined on the vertices by